MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 # [Internet Explorer](#tab/IE)

-1. In Internet Explorer, in the menu bar, selectTools Tools button in Internet Explorer, upper right corner > Internet options > Privacy > Advanced.
+1. In Internet Explorer, in the menu bar, select the Tools icon > Internet options > Privacy > Advanced.

 1. Select Accept or Prompt under First-party Cookies, and Accept or Prompt under Third-party Cookies.